Chart Color Schemes

 An assessment of population growth drivers in Rushcutters Bay reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, the estimated population of the Rushcutters Bay statistical area (Lv2) is around 2,532.
-This reflects an increase of 197 people since the 2021 Census, which reported a population of 2,335.
-The growth was inferred from AreaSearch's estimate of the resident population based on the latest ERP data release by the ABS in June 2024 and six validated new addresses since the Census date.
-This level of population results in a density ratio of 15,825 persons per square kilometer, placing Rushcutters Bay (SA2) in the top 10% of national locations assessed by AreaSearch.
-The area's growth rate of 8.4% since the 2021 Census exceeded the state average of 7.6%.
-Overseas migration was the primary driver of population gains during this period.
+The population of Rushcutters Bay is estimated at around 2,532 as of Feb 2026.
+This reflects an increase of 197 people since the 2021 Census which reported a population of 2,335.
+The change was inferred from resident population data validated by AreaSearch following examination of ABS ERP data released in June 2024 and additional new addresses since the Census date.
+This level of population equates to a density ratio of 15,825 persons per square kilometer, placing Rushcutters Bay in the top 10% of national locations assessed by AreaSearch.
+The suburb's population growth of 8.4% since the 2021 census exceeded the state average of 7.8%.
+Population growth was primarily driven by overseas migration during recent periods.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, the Rushcutters Bay (SA2) population is forecasted to increase by 1,026 persons, reflecting a total increase of 39.6% over the 17-year period.
+Future population dynamics anticipate significant growth, with the suburb expected to expand by 1,032 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 39.7% in total over the 17 years.

 Frequently Asked Questions - Population